definition of apology, definition of apologize

 • “I want to apologize” is no more an apology than “I want to lose weight” is a diet.
 (To be fair, wanting to apologize is a big step for most people.
 Other people have no intention of apologizing!
 Wanting to apologize is worth partial credit.
 It’s a start.)

-• “I’m sorry about what happened” is not an apology, any more than saying “I hate when that happens.” ;^) When someone says “I’m sorry about what happened,” consider answering, “And...what was that, exactly?
+• “I’m sorry about what happened” is not an apology, any more than saying “I hate when that happens.” 😏 When someone says “I’m sorry about what happened,” consider answering, “And...what was that, exactly?
 I’d just like to be sure we’re on the same page.”
 People have been known to completely miss the point and apologize for the wrong thing.

 • Variant: “I regret that it happened.”
 Referring to one’s actions as “what happened” is not an apology because the speaker is not taking responsibility.
 There are two kinds of phenomena: those which “just happen” (earthquakes, tornadoes, old trees falling down in the wind) and things which are caused by deliberate, chosen actions (like the house damaged by a tree which falls when a drunk driver collides with it).
 Of course, the drunk driver will usually claim “It was an accident,” as if to say “I wasn’t the cause.”
 This is merely propaganda, designed to trick the gullible.

 • “I’m sorry for what I did” is an improvement.
-Still, it leaves things unsaid; it doesn’t specify what the speaker did, perhaps even conceals it on purpose, perhaps because the speaker doesn’t understand or agree that what he/she did was wrong.
+Still, it leaves things unsaid; it doesn’t specify what the speaker did, perhaps even conceals it on purpose, perhaps because the speaker doesn’t understand or agree that what he or she did was wrong.
 What a pronoun is to a noun, this statement is to an apology.
 A complete apology is not vague; it doesn’t say “I’m sorry about...that thing I did.”
 If the parties don’t agree as to the nature of the error, they don’t agree as to the meaning of the apology.
 The promise inherent in the apology has been left blurry.

 One sometimes sees this method used between nations.
-The thought process seems to be, “How small an apology can I offer while still causing the receiver to think I feel remorse?” ;^)
+The thought process seems to be, “How small an apology can I offer while still causing the receiver to think I feel remorse?” 😏

 • There are other ways of distancing oneself from responsibility.
 “That’s in the past” is an assertion that the passage of time is a substitute for an apology.
 It’s a suggestion that one is entitled to hurt others as long as no one notices for a very long time.